Karo-Mamandiazar/AI-journey-with-python/01-Python/05-Python Lists/README.md

-✅ README.md
+✅ README.md (Full – Ready to Copy)
 # Python Lists Tutorial — Step-by-Step Learning

 This repository contains a complete Python script that demonstrates how **lists** work in Python.
-It is written as a learning project by descripti covering all fundamental list operations — from basics to advanced features.
+It is written as a learning project by **Karo**, covering all fundamental list operations — from basics to advanced features.

 The goal of this project is to help beginners understand how Python lists behave, how to manipulate them, and how to use them efficiently in real programs.